 An easy way to give your small business some payment flexibility is to set up a petty cash fund.
-This fund lets you and your employees quickly access funds to make quicker purchases or address minor emergencies.
+This fund lets you and your employees quickly access money to make quick purchases or address minor emergencies.
 Although a petty cash fund shouldn’t replace your full-scale vendor payment process, it’s an alternative payment method that’s easy to set up and use.

-A petty cash fund is created for convenience.
-It should be used in place of your company’s standard payment process when the need arises.
-You may come across situations where you don’t know the final price of a good but you need to purchase it immediately.
-In these cases, you can simply take cash out of your petty cash fund, pay for the good now, and account for it later.
-For example, if you suddenly need to buy a USB flash drive, you can easily run to a local office supply store but you don’t know in advance how much you’ll spend.
+Businesses mainly set up petty cash funds for the convenience.
+Sometimes you need a quick alternative to use in place of your company’s standard payment process.
+You may come across situations where you don’t know the final price of a good, but you need to purchase it immediately.
+In these cases, you can simply take cash out of your petty cash fund, pay now, and account for it later.
+For example, if you suddenly need to buy a USB flash drive, you can easily run to a local office supply store to get one, but you don’t know in advance how much it costs.
 It also doesn’t make sense to write a vendor a cheque or create vouchers for immaterial items.
-If you need to spend $5 to take a client out for coffee, it may just be easiest to pay with some petty cash.
+If you need to spend $5 to take a client out for coffee, it may just be easiest to pay with petty cash.

-How to Set Up a Petty Cash Fund
+## How to Establish a Petty Cash Fund

-Setting up the physical petty cash fund should be paired with a policy to oversee how funds are spent.
-Your policy should outline who should handle the petty cash, when it’s okay to use it, what information is required after it has been used, and how often it gets counted.
-You should get guidelines on the dollar amount that is allowed and the frequency it can be used.
+As you set up the physical petty cash fund, it’s also a good idea to create a policy to oversee how employees spend the funds.
+Your policy might outline who handles the petty cash, when it’s okay to use it, required information before and after using petty cash, and how often it gets counted.
+This policy also gives you a chance to set guidelines on the allowed dollar amount and frequency of use.
 Without this information, your petty cash fund is more likely to be misused, unaccounted for, and not utilized to its full potential.
-Take the proper steps when setting up your petty cash fund: Protect the fund in a secure location, designate a custodian, and establish a policy to reap all of the benefits it can offer.